SamurAIGPT/EmbedAI/README.md

 # PrivateGPT

-Interrogate your documents without relying on the internet by utilizing the capabilities of local LLMs.
-Ensure complete privacy as none of your data ever leaves your local execution environment.
+Create a QnA ON your documents without relying on the internet by utilizing the capabilities of local LLMs.
+Ensure complete privacy and security as none of your data ever leaves your local execution environment.
 Seamlessly process and inquire about your documents even without an internet connection.
 Inspired from [imartinez](https://github.com/imartinez)

 <img width="947" alt="pgpt" src="https://github.com/SamurAIGPT/privateGPT/assets/4326215/b5896f05-b1ff-4d79-8b48-d984ee78dc82">